- Rubin, David, MD;

 Learn more about the MOC process and see the full list of courses.

 McLean Hospital designates this enduring material for a maximum of 4.00AMA PRA Category 1 CreditsTM.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Other Providers can claim a Participation Certificate upon successful completion of this course.

 Participation Certificates will specify the title, location, type of activity, date of activity, and number of AMA PRA Category 1 CreditsTM associated with the activity.
 Providers should check with their regulatory agencies to determine ways in which AMA PRA Category 1 CreditsTM may or may not fulfill continuing education requirements.
 Providers should also consider saving copies of brochures, agenda, and other supporting documents.

 Robert Althoff, MD, PhD, reviewer

 In accord with the disclosure policy of McLean Hospital as well as guidelines set forth by the Accreditation Council on Continuing Medical Education, all people in control of educational content, including speakers, course directors, planners, and reviewers, have been asked to disclose all relevant financial relationships with commercial interests of both themselves and their spouses/partners over the past 12 months, as defined below: